Migrating

-The running example throughout this page is migrate_logfetcher_naive.py, a ~60-line Python program that touches Fs, Env, and Net.
-It is paired with three .capa files that show the same behaviour at three stages of hardening.
-All four live in the examples directory; the snippets and manifests below are taken straight from them.
+The running example is migrate_logfetcher_naive.py, a ~60-line program touching Fs, Env and Net, paired with three .capa files showing three stages of hardening.
+All four live in the examples directory.

-Write a Capa file with one entry point that imports the original Python module and calls into it.
-Everything happens through py_import and py_invoke, which together require the Unsafe capability.
+One entry point imports the original Python module and calls into it.
+Everything happens through py_import / py_invoke, which require Unsafe.

 fun main(stdio: Stdio, u: Unsafe)